 Here are some examples of search results from Google Search.

 So let’s start using terms that Google Business Profile uses: travelers create searches using categories and locations.
 In this case, it’s golf courses in Fredericton.

 What you are seeing is called the Local 3-pack – everyone wants to make it into that 3-pack for their category for their area.
 Achieving that depends on many factors, including how crowded the category is in that location.
 But we know that claiming and verifying your listing is a good start.
 Also, having lots of reviews and an average score of at least 4 increases your chances of showing up.

 Why is it so coveted?
 These search results appear at very top, ahead of all search results, and often the user does not look any further.

-On Google Maps the use of Google Business listings will look familiar to you.
+On Google Maps the use of Google Business Profiles will look familiar to you.
 Searching for a business in Maps or selecting an area and zooming in you will see the icons and their place labels overlaid on the map.
-Clicking on a label will display more details about a business that is pulled mostly from GMB.
+Clicking on a label will display more details about a business that is pulled mostly from GBP.

 2. Claiming your business